wizzomafizzo/MiSTer_BGM/README.md

 Changes made in the control GUI will also be written to the `bgm.ini` file and remembered between MiSTer boots.

-### Boot sounds

-Rename a music file with a `_` in front to make BGM play this file first on MiSTer startup (e.g. `_Mario 64 - Level Select.mp3`).

-This can be done with multiple files to have it pick a random one each time.
-Boot sounds are picked from the active playlist.

 ### Playback types

 Playback types can be configured in the control GUI or in the `bgm.ini` file.